The US embraces so much to see and do that tourists need to focus and not try to see everything in one holiday.

 Simply the Southern States are generally good October-March, but unbearably hot and sticky June-September while Northern States such as Washington, New York and Massachusetts will be very cold in winter but pleasantly warm in the summer.
 And then there’s Alaska and Hawaii. . .

-You will be required to complete an online/electronic Travel Authorisation (ESTA) form 72-hours before you fly.
-However, you will not have to specify precisely when you are on the move and the authorisation you receive will last for two years.
-This system applies to those using the Visa Waiver Program which allows British passport holders to stay in America for less than 90 days without a visa.
+Travellers to the US are required to complete an online/electronic Travel Authorisation (ESTA) form before they fly.
+However, they do not have to specify precisely when they are on the move and authorisation lasts for two years.
+This system applies to those using the Visa Waiver Program which allows – for example – British passport holders to stay in America for less than 90 days without a visa.